oktavianusmatthew1010/live_tracking_application/README.md

 ## This Project Create Setup with Monorepo using NPM and React-Leaflet for MAP
-# Author : Oktavianus
+## Author : Oktavianus

 # Project Structure

-live_tracking_apps/
-├── apps/
-│   ├── frontend/      # React JS
-│   └── backend/       # NestJS app
-├── packages/
-│   └── shared/        # Shared types and utils
-├── tsconfig.base.json
-├── turbo.json
+Frontend: React + Leaflet (in apps/frontend)

+Backend: NestJS + WebSocket (in apps/backend)

+Shared: Reusable TypeScript types and utilities (in packages/shared)

+Build Tool: Turborepo

+# Features
+Real-time GPS tracking on map

+WebSocket-based live updates

+Shared code and types between backend & frontend

+Support for 20 concurrent tracker simulations

+"Last seen" status on map markers

 ## Backend Using Nestjs and socket io
 using port 3001